reruo321/Java_Practice/Chapter-03/README.md

     int d = c++;   // c = 1, d = 0.

 ### 4. Relational Operator
-A relational operator is used to compare two values, and its result is always boolean. (true or false)
+A relational operator is used to test or define some kind of relation between two entities, and its result is always boolean. (true or false)

   class Animal{}
   class Bear extends Animal{}